TheScienceMuseum/heritageconnector/_posts/DRAFT_2020-11-01-a-brief-history-of-research-into-museums-online-collection-audiences.md

 ## 2019

-Follow up [research in 2019 by Elena Villaespesa and Tankha Madhav](https://mw19.mwconf.org/paper/the-mets-object-page-towards-a-new-synthesis-of-scholarship-and-storytelling/) focused on the proportions of these audiences at the Met across desktop and mobile and web page features different audiences are looking for.
+Follow up [research in 2019 by Elena Villaespesa, Bora Shehu and Tankha Madhav](https://mw19.mwconf.org/paper/the-mets-object-page-towards-a-new-synthesis-of-scholarship-and-storytelling/) focused on the proportions of these audiences at the Met across desktop and mobile and web page features different audiences are looking for.

 ![alt_text](https://thesciencemuseum.github.io/heritageconnector/post_files/charts-for-brief-history-post/image13.png "image_tooltip")